P&ID Symbol Diagram Basics Part 3

 The prefix is the important part of the identifier.
-In the majority of the standards related tagging methods, the tag prefix letters are position dependent.
+In the majority of the standards related p and id tagging methods, the tag prefix letters are position dependent.

 The first letter indicates the physical property being measured or controlled (e.g., pressure, flow, temperature).
 The first letter of the tag number is normally chosen so that it indicates the measured variable of the control loop.